 For more information about FastTrack migration, see the Office 365 US Government service description.

 Security and compliance features

 There are no known differences between the security and compliance features for commercial customers and the security and compliance features for government cloud customers.

 For information about security and compliance features, see the Microsoft 365 guidance for security & compliance.

-For information about Azure Active Directory features for government, see Azure Government Security + Identity documentation.
+For information about Microsoft Entra features for government, see Azure Government Security + Identity documentation.

 For information about Azure Information Protection features for government, see the Azure Information Protection Premium Government Service Description.

 For information about SharePoint Syntex features, see the SharePoint Syntex features Service Description.